Anne Dubos and Jan Schacher (2017-2019)

 I’m the one who shouted that she loved you.”

-The exploratory research project ‘Les Mains Négatives’ serves as an experimental apparatus for the observation and analysis of gestures in relation to a poetic agency made out of images and sounds.
-It thus becomes a carrier and witness to the traces of a cosmography.
+The exploratory research project ‘Les Mains Négatives’ serves as an experimental apparatus for observation and analysis of gestures in relation to a poetic agency made out of images and sounds.
+It thus becomes both a carrier and a witness to the traces of a cosmography.

 Within the interactive and immersive configuration of the apparatus, the ontological state of the archives is augmented with an altered epistemic plane.
-The materiality of archived objects as well as the fluidity provided by the interactions contribute to the performance of meaning.
-This ‘mise-en-oeuvre’ produces an artistic object, whose primary basis is knowledge production through aesthetic experience.
+The materiality of the archived objects, as well as the fluidity provided by the interactions contribute to the performance of meaning.
+This ‘mise-en-oeuvre’ generates an artistic object, whose primary basis is knowledge production through aesthetic experience.